The Stablecoin Revolution

 ⚖️ Regulatory Headwinds

-The GENIUS Act's proposed ban on interest for payment stablecoins could severely curtail the yield-bearing market in the U.S.
+The GENIUS Act's proposed ban on interest for payment stablecoins could curtail the yield-bearing market in the U.S.

 Frequently Asked Questions